 Climate change is the biggest issue ever to face humanity.
 Cornwall’s natural beauty will be greatly impacted by this, so fighting this existential threat has been a personal mission for us since 2017.
 A large part of our response until now has included partnering with the right organisations to plant trees, and to date we have planted 41,600 trees!
 Planting trees is a good way of capture carbon dioxide, which can help in the fight against climate change.
 When these trees grow to maturity, they will ultimately offset the business’s direct and indirect carbon emissions, as well as protecting nature and increasing biodiversity.

-A whopping 10% of the company’s post-tax profit was put towards environmental work over the last 12 months.
+A whopping 3% of the company’s revenue was put towards environmental work over 2021.
 Funding this is a team effort — it comes from every holiday booked, donations from our owners and contributions from us at Forever Cornwall.

 Accurate as of August 2021.
 We plan to do more, lots more.
 So watch this space for more exciting environmental work.

 A major part of our environmental work involves our friends, the Pole Pole Foundation (POPOF).
 Right in the heart of Africa, people and wildlife are facing the same global environmental challenges as we are in Cornwall.
 So it’s our small way to reach out to help in a way that benefits all of us.